demisto/content/docs/circle_build/README.md

 ## Destroy Instances
 **Not relevant for contributors**

-This step will download demisto server log and shutdown each server iff relevant "Run Tests" step passed.
+This step will download Demisto server log and shutdown each server iff relevant "Run Tests" step passed.

 ## Uploading artifacts final
 Once more, will upload artifact folder (which now also contains serverlogs) as circle build artifacts.